Posting a Position

 Unacceptable Internship Postings

-The Career Center will NOT approve the following types of internships for posting:
+The Center for Career and Academic Planning will NOT approve the following types of internships for posting:

 - Working from home in a “virtual” office location with the student telecommuting; interns are expected to be working in a professional office environment.